heptarch/heptarch.github.io/drafts/lingering.md

 	</div>
 	</figure>

 Generative AI changed that policy.
-I decided that, as an experiment, I might convert some of these hypnagogic visions into pictures with the help of Midjourney.
-Any unintentional changes as a result of Midjourney's limitations would be a kind of dream of the machine's, and thus a conversation.
+I decided that, as an experiment, I would convert some of these hypnagogic visions into pictures using Midjourney.
+Any unintentional changes as a result of Midjourney's limitations would be a kind of dream of the machine's, and thus a conversation between my generative process (the one that gives rise to hypnagogic noise) and the noisy artificial process.

 <figure>
     <div style="text-align:center"><img src